 Writing content that never gets seen is a waste of time.
 Tying your content to the needs of your target audience makes you more valuable to them.
 The main goal of your content is to drive qualified organic traffic and leads to your website.

 Writing just for the sake of writing or pumping out a lot of low quality content, isn’t going to help you gain you more visibility in the search results.
 In fact, it could do just the opposite.
-With 5 million or more blog posts being published every day, you need to make your content valuable to your desired customer.
+With 7.5 million new blog posts being published every day, you need to make your content valuable to your desired customer.
 Having a plan for what content you will create and when is important to your content marketing success.

 Optimized content is visible